invoiceocean/API/README.md

 	+ Sending invoices by email to a client
 	+ Adding a new invoice
 	+ Adding a new invoice (by client, product, seller ID)
+	+ Adding a new correction invoice
 	+ Invoice update
+	+ Changing invoice status
 + [Link to invoice preview and PDF download](#view_url)
 + [Examples of use - purchase of training](#use_case1)
 + [Invoices - specification](#invoices)